 At the same time, all my travels in France revealed the Catholic wasteland that country has become.
 As I said here, I once knew a priest responsible for forty (virtually dead) parishes …

 The parallels, while not precise, are haunting.
-For we began this current series of reflections, listening to Irish Papist, who asked of the future of Catholic Ireland:
+For we began this current series of reflections, listening to the blogger Irish Papist, who asked of the future of Catholic Ireland:

 Will there be daily Mass, outside the cathedrals and a few more prominent churches? … Will Catholics have to travel long distances to attend Mass?